rossgrat/rossgrat.github.io/content/posts/whist-tournament-maker.md

 In the past I have extensively researched a project before starting.
 Unfortunately, this time around, an abundance over overconfidence led me to start an implementation for this project without doing so not once, but twice, before finally coming to my senses.
 This section encapsulates both of these failures for posterity as a reminder to my future self to measure twice and cut once.

 ### No. 1 - Backtracking
-Upon starting this project I had recently done some backtracking exercises on leetcode, and thought I had a solution right away.
+Upon starting this project I had recently done some backtracking exercises on Leetcode, and thought I had a solution right away.
 I would generate all of the possible team combinations via backtracking, then pair those team combinations together to create the tables for each round.

 I figured I could do this with any arbitrary number of players and just have 1-3 players sit out each round with a bye.